 Getting help with your taxes

-Service members and their families can get help at many installations through the Voluntary Income Tax Assistance program (VITA).
-Check with your legal center to see if this service is available at your installation.
-VITA volunteers will help you file your taxes free of charge.
-Go as early before the filing deadline as possible to avoid long lines.
-If you decide to see a private tax preparer, make sure he or she is familiar with the IRS Armed Forces' Tax Guide and has experience filing returns for service members and their dependents.
+Service members and their families can get help at many installations through the Voluntary Income Tax Assistance program.
+Check with your legal assistance office to see if this service is available at your installation.
+Voluntary Income Tax Assistance program volunteers will help you file your taxes at no cost to you or your eligible family members.
+Go as early before the filing deadline as possible to avoid long waits.
+If you decide to see a private tax preparer, make sure he or she is familiar with the IRS Armed Forces' Tax Guide and has experience filing returns for service members and their eligible family members.
 When you go, bring the following with you:

 - Military ID